Rhodochrosite: Facts With Photos

 Rhodochrosite occurs as a hydrothermal vein mineral along with other manganese minerals in low temperature ore deposits as in the silver mines of Romania where it was first found.
 Banded rhodochrosite is mined in Capillitas, Argentina.

-Unusual Shape and color of Rhodochrosite from Moanda
+Rhodochrosite with unique crystal Shape and color from Moanda

 Rhodochrosite forms a complete solid solution series with iron carbonate (siderite).
 Calcium, (as well as magnesium and zinc, to a limited extent) frequently substitutes for manganese in the structure, leading to lighter shades of red and pink, depending on the degree of substitution.
 It is for this reason that the most common color encountered is pink.